 While this also applies to customers wanting to move off of any platform — such as eDirectory — the Sun migration has become very popular due to the company’s acquisition by Oracle and subsequent license increases.
 Performing a migration from one LDAP directory to another is not easy as no two LDAP directories are the same, with different schemas, directory trees and supported LDAP controls.
 Performing this migration manually would require changes to the application code and would be a lengthy and costly process.
 VIS easily solves this problem, by emulating the old LDAP platform while proxying requests to the new LDAP environment.
 VIS can also make a seamless transition off of an obsolete and no longer supported virtual directory such as the Symlabs/Quest virtual directory.

-Learn how the Virtual Identity Server (VIS) can make your LDAP server migrations a quick and easy process, including Quest migrations, Symlabs migrations, and Sun LDAP migrations.
+Learn how the Virtual Identity Server (VIS) can make your LDAP to active directory server migrations a quick and easy process, including Quest migrations, Symlabs migrations, and Sun LDAP migrations.

 There are a number of challenges facing an organization that would like to migrate from one LDAP directory to another.
 Several of these key challenges are explored in greater detail and how the Virtual Identity Server (VIS) addresses each of these.